services.add(new ServiceStartApp(this));

 ,

-the Java part is in tools/build-tool/data/android/integrated-services/google_play_games/src/net/sourceforge/castleengine/ServiceGooglePlayGames.java
+the Java part is in tools/build-tool/data/android/integrated-services/google_play_games/src/io/castleengine/ServiceGooglePlayGames.java

 .